| | |

 I will mention that I rode Horse Butte in late April and the beautiful bluebird day turned into a massive hailstorm, so… be prepared for anything if you go in the shoulder seasons.

 Summer at Horse Butte is hot.
-I recommend trying to ride early in the morning or late in the afternoon and bringing lots of water.
+If you ride then, I recommend trying to ride early in the morning or late in the afternoon and bringing lots of water.

 Singletrack trail through high desert sagebrush landscape at Horse Butte in Oregon with dark stormy sky overhead